How Can We Help?

 How to use: Click “View PDF” to access PDF for each individual document.

-UNEMPLOYMENT RATE IN SAN ANTONIO-NEW BRAUNFELS MSA INCREASED TO 4.3 PERCENT
+UNEMPLOYMENT RATE IN SAN ANTONIO-NEW BRAUNFELS MSA DECREASED TO 3.7 PERCENT

-(September 15, 2023) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports the August unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 4.3 percent, higher than the 4.2 rate in July.
-Since August of 2022, the MSA unemployment rate increased by six-tenths of a point (0.6) from a rate of 3.7 percent.
-The August 2023 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) rate of 4.5 percent.
-The civilian Labor force for the MSA decreased by 1,525 over the month and indicated an increase of 39,386 over the year.
+(April 18, 2025) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports that the March 2025 unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 3.7 percent, lower than the 4.0 rate reported in February 2025.
+The MSA unemployment rate decreased by three-tenths (0.3) points over the month, however, the unemployment rate was one-tenth of a point (0.1) higher than the 3.6 rate from a year ago in March 2024.
+The March 2025 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) March 2025 rate of 4.0 percent.
+The Civilian Labor force for the MSA decreased by 3,366 individuals over the month and increased by 31,870 individuals over the year.

 DOWNLOAD FULL MSA REPORT: – View PDF